Orbital-Dependent Dimensional Crossover of a $p$-Wave Feshbach Resonance: Conclusion and Discussion

 \section{Conclusion and Discussion}

-Using high-stability atom-loss spectroscopy in a one-dimensional optical lattice, we have resolved the orbital doublet of a narrow $p$-wave Feshbach resonance in $^6$Li Fermi gas and followed its evolution across a controlled dimensional crossover from three to quasi-two dimensions.
-The two resonance branches remain spectrally distinguishable over a wide range of lattice depths, enabling a systematic study of both their relative strengths and confinement-induced orbital splitting.
+Using high-stability atom-loss spectroscopy in a 1D optical lattice, we resolve the orbital doublet of the $^6$Li $p$-wave Feshbach resonance and follow its evolution across the dimensional crossover from quasi-3D to quasi-2D.
+The two resonance branches remain spectrally distinguishable over a wide range of lattice depths, enabling a systematic study of both their relative loss strengths and their confinement-dependent resonance positions.

-We find that the orbital branching ratio between the $|m_l|=1$ and $m_l=0$ channels evolves smoothly with increasing lattice depth, approaching the isotropic 3D limit at weak confinement and the expected quasi-2D limit at strong confinement.
-This continuous evolution demonstrates that the dimensional crossover does not induce a sharp orbital transition, but instead redistributes the loss strength between orbital channels in a controlled and geometry-dependent manner.
-The observed behavior is consistent with the gradual suppression of motion along the lattice axis under tight confinement.
+We observe that the orbital branching ratio between the $|\ml|=1$ and $\ml=0$ channels evolves continuously with increasing lattice depth, approaching the isotropic 3D limit under weak confinement and the quasi-2D limit under strong confinement.
+This evolution is consistent with the progressive suppression of scattering motion along the lattice direction and is consistent with a confinement-induced redistribution of orbital scattering weight.

-Beyond the branching ratio, we observe a pronounced and nontrivial increase of the resonance splitting between the two orbital branches with increasing lattice depth.
-Through systematic temperature-controlled measurements, we explicitly disentangle thermal effects from confinement-induced shifts and show that the enhancement of the splitting is predominantly driven by lattice confinement.
-This enhanced relative separation indicates an orbital-dependent modification of the $p$-wave scattering induced by reduced dimensionality.
-For the exceptionally narrow $p$-wave resonance in $^6$Li, this effect is strongly amplified and becomes directly observable.
+In addition, we observe a systematic evolution of the resonance splitting $\delta B$ with increasing lattice depth.
+Temperature-dependent measurements indicate that this behavior is primarily associated with lattice confinement.
+At the same time, the relatively small magnitude of the effect and the crossover nature of the present system prevent a definitive microscopic interpretation within the current framework.

-Our results establish dimensional confinement as an powerful and experimentally accessible control knob for engineering orbital-dependent interactions in quantum gases.
-They provide benchmarks for future microscopic theories of $p$-wave scattering in reduced dimensions and open opportunities for exploring anisotropic pairing, orbital-selective correlations, and topological superfluid phases in low-dimensional Fermi systems.
+Our results provide an experimental characterization of orbital-dependent $p$-wave scattering in reduced dimensions and may motivate future microscopic studies of confined anisotropic interactions and low-dimensional many-body phenomena.